Plag0/Soundproof-Walls/readme.md

 ## ❓ Troubleshooting

-- **Missing assembly errors?** Ensure all files and folders from `luacsforbarotrauma_refs.zip` and the `NVorbis.dll` are placed inside the `Refs` folder.
+- **Missing assembly errors?** Ensure all files and folders from `luacsforbarotrauma_refs.zip` and the `NVorbis.dll` are placed inside the `Refs` folder located at `Soundproof-Walls/Refs`.
-- **Being used by another process error?** Wait a moment and try the command again.
-Sometimes weird stuff can happen when building this project.
+- **Being used by another process error?** Wait a moment then try the command again.
 I tend to run the command until the project builds successfully twice in a row.
-- **Command not found?** Check your .NET SDK installation is working by running `dotnet --info`.
-If there are errors, try reinstalling it from step 1.
+- **Command not found?** Check your .NET SDK installation is valid by running `dotnet --info`.
+If there are errors, try reinstalling.
 ---